One-Touch Soccer logo

 d) Regular-season games may end in a tie (i.e., no overtime/tiebreaker).

-e) If a game where a winner must be determined (e.g., playoff, tournament), is tied at the end of regulation, a 5-minute "Golden Goal" Overtime Period is played.
+e) If a game where a winner must be determined (e.g., playoff) is tied at the end of regulation, two 5-minute "Golden Goal" Overtime Periods are played.
 If still tied, a Tiebreaker takes place, as described in Rule 12.

 Rule 7 - The Start and Restart of Play